radhigulati/prework_instructions/instructions.md

 Once you've installed homebrew, you can install git with

     $ brew install git

+If you are running into issues with homebrew, you can install Git by following the instructions on [this](https://www.atlassian.com/git/tutorials/install-git) page.
+Just scroll down to "Git for Mac Installer."

 Now let's set your SSH keys to your GitHub account.